geocoder-php/Geocoder/README.md

 You can add a **cache layer** to the `Geocoder` object in order to save API calls by using the method `registerCache()` or passing a cache object as a second argument of the `Geocoder` constructor.
 The cache object must implement the `CacheInterface` interface.

+There are the following cache adapters:

-There is only one cache layer provided at the moment: `InMemory` which is used for unit tests and provided as an example.
+* `InMemory` which is used for unit tests and provided as an example;
+* `Memcached` which uses [Memcached](http://php.net/manual/book.memcached.php) to store/retrieve data.

 Extending Things